Employment and Training Administration, Labor.

-The U.S. Department of Labor's (DOL) Employment and Training Administration (ETA) is issuing this annual notice to announce the updated allowable charges employers of H-2A workers, in occupations other than herding or production of livestock on the range, may charge these workers when the employer provides three meals per day.
-This notice also announces the maximum travel subsistence meal reimbursement a worker with receipts may claim, under the H-2A and H-2B programs.
-In addition, this notice includes a reminder regarding employers' obligations with respect to overnight lodging costs as part of required subsistence.
+The Employment and Training Administration (ETA) of the Department of Labor (Department) is issuing this notice to announce the annual updates to allowable monetary charges employers of H-2A workers, in occupations other than herding or production of livestock on the range, may charge these workers when the employer provides three meals per day.
+This notice also announces the maximum travel subsistence meal reimbursement a worker with receipts may claim under the H-2A and H-2B programs.
+Finally, this notice includes a reminder regarding employers' obligations with respect to overnight lodging costs as part of required subsistence.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Brian Pasternak, Administrator, Office of Foreign Labor Certification, Employment and Training Administration, U.S. Department of Labor, N-5311, 200 Constitution Avenue NW, Washington, DC 20210, by telephone at 202-693-8200 (this is not a toll-free number).
 Individuals with hearing or speech impairments may access the telephone numbers above via TTY/TDD by calling the toll-free Federal Information Relay Service at 1 (877) 889-5627 (this is not a toll-free number).